Acetaminophen Caffeine Dihydrocodeine

 Dosage Form: tablet

-Acetaminophen, caffeine, and dihydrocodeine bitartrate tablets are supplied in tablet form for oral administration.
+Acetaminophen, Caffeine and Dihydrocodeine Bitartrate Tablets are supplied in tablets form for oral administration.

 Each tablet contains:

 Dihydrocodeine bitartrate ........
 16 mg